Skip to content

 Specific methods:

-[Available later when all parts are implemented] Thanks to this generalization encompassing all concept-based methods and our highly flexible architecture, we can easily obtain a large number of concept-based methods:
+Thanks to this generalization encompassing all concept-based methods and our highly flexible architecture, we can easily obtain a large number of concept-based methods.

 Evaluation Metrics